rangelMatt/data-structures-and-algos/README.md

 -----

-## Please find your way to the Table of Contents as well as a quick resource guide that I follow while working in this repo
+## Please click the Table of Contents link where you will find my DSA practices as well as a quick resource guide that I follow while working in this repo.

 ### - [Table of Contents](toc.md)